 Who Is Getting a Master’s Degree in Taxation?

 At the countrywide level, the racial-ethnic distribution of taxation majors is as follows:

 |Hispanic or Latino||153|

-Students from other countries are interested in Taxation, too.
+Taxation appeals to people across the globe.
 About 9.0% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea

 According to 2017-2018 data from the U.S. Department of Education, students who graduated with a master’s degree in taxation have a median salary of $71,650 during the early years of their career.
 During this timeframe, most salaries fell between $64,625 (25th percentile) and $77,150 (75th percentile).

 It’s important to note that just because the people reporting these salaries have a degree in taxation, it does not mean that they are working in a job related to their degree.

 Average salaries range from $46,860 to $78,820 (25th to 75th percentile) for careers related to taxation.
 This range includes all degree levels, so the salary for a person with just a bachelor’s degree may be a little less and the one for a person with an advanced degree may be a little more.

 To put that into context, according to BLS data from the first quarter of 2020, the typical high school graduate makes between $30,000 and $57,900 a year (25th through 75th percentile).
 The average person with a bachelor’s degree (any field) makes between $45,600 and $99,000.
 Advanced degree holders make the most with salaries between $55,600 and $125,400.